Car Insurance for New Drivers

 Get Discounts

-One of the best ways to lower your rates is to take advantage of discounts that providers offer.
-Discounts add up and can bring down your costs by a large percentage.
+One of the best ways to lower your rates is to take advantage of auto insurance discounts.
+These can lower your premium quite a bit.
 Each discount can knock a percentage off your rates.
-There are plenty of different discounts that insurers offer.
+There are plenty of different perks that insurers offer.
 Here are the most common discounts that you could qualify for if you’re a new driver:

 Note that these aren’t the only discounts available.
 These are some of the best and most common ones for people with little to no driving experience.
 Not all insurance carriers and states offer the same discounts.
 Be sure to check with your agent to see which specific discounts you can qualify for.